joachim-gassen/botex/README.md

 - [X] Rewrite to use [LiteLLM](https://github.com/BerriAI/litellm).
 This should make it relatively easy to replace Chat GPT for alternative and even local LLMs.
 - [X] Convert the one shot trust game to multiple rounds (but still allowing only one round)
 - [X] Improve the general usability of the bot by applying it to a more complex experiment with different form fields (maybe osacc?)
 - [X] Develop a prompting variant that asks the LLM to summarize the game so far, so that the message history of multiple round games does not get excessively long.
+- [X] Implement an API for more complete bot response checking
 - [ ] Implement other otree forms than numeric and integer (Select)
 - [ ] Create a framed variant of the trust game (or pick an alternative with a more accounting like framing)
 - [ ] Run experiment and compare findings.